 If accumulated Illness and Accident Leave with full pay has been exhausted, and the illness or accident makes additional leave necessary, a unit member shall receive fifty (50) percent salary for the period of the additional leave.
-This additional Illness or Accident Leave at fifty (50) percent salary shall begin on the first day following the depletion of current illness leave.
-Ten (10) days per fiscal year for ten (10) month unit members.
-Twelve (12) days per fiscal year for twelve (12) month unit members.
-However, the combined full-pay Illness Leave plus the fifty (50) percent additional Illness or Accident Leave shall in no event exceed one hundred (100) working days plus current illness leave for each fiscal year.
+This additional Illness or Accident Leave at fifty (50) percent salary shall begin on the first day following the depletion of Illness and Accident Leave with full pay.
+However, the combined full-pay Illness Leave plus the fifty (50) percent additional Illness or Accident Leave shall in no event exceed the combined total of one hundred (100) working days plus current illness leave for each illness or accident.

-Unit members on protracted or indefinite Illness Leave shall make written progress reports to their immediate administrator once every two (2) weeks for the duration of the illness.
+Unit members on indefinite Illness Leave shall provide written progress reports to their immediate administrator once per month for the duration of the illness via email.

-Unit members shall be provided information concerning their accumulated full-pay Illness and Accident Leave once each year.
+Unit members shall be provided information concerning their accumulated fullpay Illness and Accident Leave once each year.